sara5521/Penetration-Testing-Tools/README.md

 # 🛠️ Penetration Testing Tools Collection

-A structured collection of penetration testing tools organized by **phase** and **category**.
+This repository is a structured collection of penetration testing tools organized by phase and category.

-Each folder contains practical commands, usage examples, and tips for tools commonly used in:
+Each folder includes practical commands, usage examples, and tips for common tools used in ethical hacking and CTFs.

-- Ethical hacking labs
-- eJPT / OSCP certifications
-- CTFs like TryHackMe, Hack The Box

 ---